 New design, new name.
 That’s how “Stitch” was born.

 The original working name of this project was “530½” - so named because that’s where it sat on the street, right between 530 and 532.
-The existing 3-flat was marked as 532 North Ogden Avenue, but this building was completely independent & we thought it deserved it’s own name (and address, to match.)
+The existing 3-flat was marked as 532 North Ogden Avenue, but this building sat there completely independent & we thought it deserved it’s own name (and address, to match.)

 Our solution was an inverted triangular addition to the back of this triangular building.
 The small addition pinches down to a mere 3’-4” wide where it connects with the 3-flat, and widens as it approaches our micro-building.
 This addition manages to “stitch” the two buildings together with common building materials (brick) and key design details.
 One “principal building,” while minimizing any negative impact on the 3-flat & preserving what makes this small building so special in the first place.
 Goodbye 530½, hello Stitch.